Air to Water Heat Pump System

 - An air-to-water heat pump system does not require large space and, therefore, can be installed in houses and commercial places with small outdoor area

 - System is suitable for both floor and water heating

 There are several factors that determine whether or not is your house suitable for an air-to-water heat pump system.
-One important thing to keep in mind is that your home needs to be well insulated prior to system installation.
-Otherwise, you might face some difficulties in terms of temperature maintenance as well as higher operation costs.
-It is recommended that the house should be insulated with at least 250 millimeters in the ceiling.
+One important thing to keep in mind is that your home needs to be well insulated prior to an air source heat pump installation.
+Otherwise, you might face some difficulties in terms of temperature maintenance as well as higher operating costs.
+It is recommended that the house should be insulated with at least 250 millimetres in the ceiling.
 When it comes to under-floor heating, it is important to adjust as temperature flow as low as possible prior to installation of an air-to-water heat pump system.
-For each degree your temperature increases, the efficiency of your new system will drop by 3% to 4 %.
+For each degree the temperature increases, the efficiency of your new system will drop by 3-4%.
 It can take up to few days to install an air-to-water heat pump system, and you should expect it to be without water and heat for about one day.

 The first step in the installation process of an air-to-water heat pump system is to remove your previous source of heating.
 This step could be skipped if you want to use your new system as a supplement to your old heating system.
 The second step in the installation process is a connection of the pipes from the heat pump with your domestic hot water tank.
-Finally step includes connection of the outdoor unit with the various tubes.
+The final step involves connecting the outdoor unit with the various tubes.

 Get Quotes On Air-to-Water Heat Pumps

 If you have decided to invest in an air-to-water heat pump system, but you are not sure which type you would like, we are ready to help you.
 Fill out the form on this page with your personal preferences and information, and we will provide you with up to four different suppliers of air-to-water heat pump systems.
 You are free to choose the offer that suits your needs.
 The service is free, without obligation, and takes only a few minutes.